Mott metal-insulator transition in a modified periodic Anderson model: Insights from entanglement entropy and role of short-range spatial correlations: Results and Discussion

 Before we interpret the result shown in Figure~\ref{fig:z}, we would like to emphasise two unique characteristics of this model.
 One should note that the coupling parameter, $t_\perp$, plays a two-fold role: (i) it renormalizes the effect of the hybridization energy, $V$, as it introduces additional pathways for the $c$-electrons to decouple from the $f$ electrons, and, therefore, has an effective localizing effect on the $f$-electrons; (ii) secondly, it reduces the effective bandwidth of the $f$-electrons as $V^2/t_\perp^2$~\cite{sen2016quantum}.
 This leads to a drop in $U_c$ as one increases $t_\perp$.
 This trend is successfully captured in Figure~\ref{fig:phase_diag}.

 But, now, one may ask, what could interfere with the role of $t_\perp$?
 Could non-local correlations introduce alternate mechanisms to delocalize the $f$ electrons and mitigate the effects of $t_\perp$ observed in a local theory?
 Sophisticated cellular DMFT studies on the periodic Anderson model away from half filling highlight the importance of the emergence of RKKY interactions in the vicinity of the quantum phase transition observed in respective studies~\cite{gleis,kotliar_cdmft_2008}.
 Clearly, this work is beyond the scope of analyzing quantum phase transitions to such great detail.
 Nonetheless, we ask, what are the minimal effects of non-local correlations on such an analogous model system?
 In Figure~\ref{fig:z}, we plot and compare the quasi-particle weight, $Z$, calculated within the two schemes, namely, LDMFT (solid lines) and LCDMFT (dashed lines) as a function of (a) $U$, for different $t_\perp$ values fixed (Figure~\ref{fig:z} panel A) and, (b) $t_\perp$, for different $U$ values (Figure~\ref{fig:z} panel B).
 For a fixed $t_\perp$, when $t_\perp/D\gtrsim 1$, the transition takes place at a higher $U$ than LDMFT, and the non-local effects start showing in the vicinity of the transition.
 This could indicate either of these two scenarios: (i) $t_\perp\sim D$, is not strong enough to renormalize $V$ and even such a small cluster captures enough short-range spatial correlations that mitigate the localizing effect of $t_\perp$ on the $f$-electrons, so that the $f$ electrons now find it harder to Mott localize, or, (ii) it is an artifact of the size of the cluster and this warrants further investigation.
 As $t_\perp/D$ is increased, the LCDMFT and the LDMFT results overlap with each other indicating that either, (a) the local dynamical mean field is sufficient to capture the physics, or, (b) the opposite, where, the length scale over which the non-local effects now dominate ranges beyond the size of the cluster considered.
+However, the individual effects of these scenarios can be captured and distinguished only when we systematically increase the size of the cluster.
 We quantify this difference in the $Z$ calculated within the two schemes by evaluating the quantity, $(\Delta Z)^2=(Z_{LDMFT}-Z_{LCDMFT})^2$, where $Z_{LDMFT(LCDMFT)}$ is the $Z$ calculated within the LDMFT(LCDMFT) framework and is shown in Figure~\ref{fig:z}(C).
 In Figure~\ref{fig:z}(B) we fix $U$ at relatively small parameters and calculate $Z$ as a function of $t_\perp$.
 The results within the two frameworks show no change even for $t_\perp/D\to 1$, and we need to evaluate the $Z$ for a high enough $U$ to observe the non-local changes.